LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 Below and in project ``files/sum_file.cs`` is a more elaborate, complete example, that also skips lines that contain only whitespace.
-``Main`` takes a command line parameter containing the filename, and it gives several checks and warning messages.

 .. literalinclude:: ../examples/files/sum_file.cs